metonym/svelte-highlight/README.md

 A blinking caret marks the end of output while `!done`; setting `done` hides it and performs one final full highlight, so the finished output matches what `Highlight` would render for the same code. `on:done` fires right after that final highlight.
 Customize the caret with the same `--caret-width`, `--caret-height`, `--caret-gap`, `--caret-color`, and `--caret-blink` variables as `Typewriter`.

+A blinking caret is a purely visual cue, so the root element also carries `aria-busy` while `!done`, and a visually-hidden, polite live region announces `doneText` (default `"Code finished streaming"`) once `done` flips to `true` -- screen reader users get the same "still streaming" / "finished" signal sighted users get from the caret.
+Set `doneText` to `""` to disable the announcement.

 Set `autoScroll` to keep the container pinned to the bottom as output grows -- it stops auto-scrolling as soon as you scroll up, and resumes once you scroll back to the bottom.

 ```svelte